 Using Blender for UV Mapping, you can get far by using Smart UV unwrap together with the regular unwrap operation.
-Remember that you don’t need to unwrap your whole mesh at once.
-Instead utilize different techniques on different parts.
 In edit mode, use the “U” key for the unwrap menu and transformation and selection tools in the UV Editor and 3D Viewport supplement well.

 UV mapping or UV unwrapping is taking a 3D model and cutting its geometry and lay out the pieces flat on top of an image.
 We then use the result to map the position of the image to the position on the 3D model.